-Additionally, on occasion, local governments who participate in the Administration's infrastructure lending program have not timely provided information to enable the Administration to timely file such information with respect to such program.
+On occasion, local governments who participate in the Administration's infrastructure lending program have not timely provided information to enable the Administration to timely file such information with respect to such program.
 In such cases, the Administration has timely filed a notice of such failure and subsequently filed such required information upon its receipt from the local government.

-The Administration has reserved the right to terminate its obligation to provide financial information and notices of listed events, as described above, as to any Series of Bonds or the owners thereof if and when
+The Administration has reserved the right to terminate its obligation to provide financial information and notices of listed events, as described above, as to any Series of Bonds or the owners thereof if and when the Administration no longer remains an obligated person with respect to such Series of Bonds within the meaning of the Rule.